Five groups eye E.ON, RWE UK nuclear venture Horizon

-LONDON May 4 Five consortia, including Chinese, U.S. and Middle Eastern investors, are interested in buying E.ON and RWE's UK nuclear joint venture Horizon which was put up for sale in March, a senior industry source with direct knowledge of the deals said on Friday.
+LONDON Five consortia, including Chinese, U.S. and Middle Eastern investors, are interested in buying E.ON (EONGn.DE) and RWE's (RWEG.DE) UK nuclear joint venture Horizon which was put up for sale in March, a senior industry source with direct knowledge of the deals said on Friday.

 "There are five groups interested overall.
 The preferred bidder will be the one who can take the site as fast as possible," said the source, who asked not to be identified.